xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 After running the experiment, the log files are stored in `./real_llama30b/helix_offline/a100`.

 > **Note:** Host terminal 1 is used to start the host machine, and host terminal 2 is used to
 > start the worker machines remotely.
+After each experiment, host terminal 1 will automatically
+> terminate.
+However, **you need to manually terminate host terminal 2 after each experiment**.

 Parse the results with the following command on the host machine:
 ```bash